 Generally, no. There was a time when Social Security did pay benefits to college students, but the law changed in 1981.

-Currently, Social Security pays dependent or survivor benefits only to students attending classes at grade 12 and below.
-Generally, benefits stop when a student reaches 18, unless the student is disabled or is still attending a secondary school — grade 12 or below — on a full-time basis.
+Currently, Social Security pays dependent or survivor benefits only to students attending classes at a secondary school (grade 12 and below).
+Generally, benefits stop when a student reaches 18, unless the student is disabled or is still attending a secondary school on a full-time basis.

 AARP Membership — $12 for your first year when you sign up for Automatic Renewal

 Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP The Magazine.